Irish Law and Legal Procedure Micro-credential

 On completion of this module learners will:

-- Be able to demonstrate an understanding of the sources of Irish Law and an intimate knowledge and understanding of the fundamental principles and substance of Irish law of contract, tort, evidence and civil litigation procedure.
+- Intimate knowledge and understanding of the fundamental principles and substance of Irish law of contract, tort, evidence and civil litigation procedure

-- Be able to analyse given fact scenarios and problems and apply the correct legal principles to advise on appropriate solutions.
+- Be able to analyse given fact scenarios and problems and apply the correct legal principles to advise on appropriate solutions

 - Introduction to Irish Law and Sources of Law